-If companies screen their investments in search of cost-saving you want your product to be so frictionless that they would not even think about unplugging you.
+If companies screen their investments in search of cost-saving you want your SaaS product to be so frictionless that they would not even think about unplugging you.

 So now’s the time to address these requests, respecting your existing user base before you even look at new customer acquisition.

 And now you know that regarding analytics and dashboarding not having the necessary bandwidth internally is not an issue: you just have found the right partner.

 5. Get up and get going

 The modern global business landscape was always about speed.
 However, in this climate, time is of the essence.
 Companies are paring down resources, desperately looking for solutions that can tide them over this period.

 On the other hand, some aspire to a solid strategy that offers a head start in the event of another such crisis.
 But whatever your objective (sales increase, customer satisfaction, …), if your implementation takes months, this is probably not what you should focus on in times of uncertainty.

 So, as you have no or very little visibility, you need fast time to market.